mubareksd/mubareksd.github.io/content/posts/alif_privacy_policy/index.en.md

 Effective Date: 2023-11-14

 1. **No Data Collection:**
-   - We collect [types of information] through [methods of collection].
+   - We do not collect any personal information, usage data, or any other data from our users.

 2. **User Anonymity:**
    - Our app is designed to respect user privacy, and we do not track or store any identifiable information about our users.